Rick Reynolds, LCSW

 Sad to say, if they had really been thinking and considering the impact of their actions, there is a good chance they never would have done this.
 I can't tell you how many times I've heard both men and women state that if they had known the consequences of their actions before they had acted, then they would have never done it.
 I think very few people rightly consider all the costs when they act out.
 For your sake and theirs, I wish they had been thinking.
 I'd have less people to help, but the world would be a happier place.

-I do believe that you need to be able to put your arms around what happened how long an affair went on, and the specific details of the affair, but I want to encourage you to avoid questions that lead to comparison and obsession.
+I do believe that you need to be able to put your arms around what happened , how long an affair went on, and some specific details of the affair, but I want to encourage you to avoid questions that lead to comparison and obsession.
 There's no doubt in my mind that you need to ask questions about emotional, physical, financial, and psychological safety.
-However, I think questions that help you both discover the meanings and the motives behind the affair are more helpful to you, your spouse, and your relationship.
+However, I think questions that help you both discover the meanings and the motives behind the affair are going to be helpful to you, your spouse, and your relationship.
 Questions like, "What did the affair mean to you?"
 "Why do you think it happened when it did?
 "Were you looking for it?"
 "Do you feel guilty?"
 "What have you learned about yourself?"
-"What have you learned about yourself in relationship since the affair?"
+"What have you learned about yourself in our relationship since the affair?"
 "Did you ever worry that the affair would destroy us?"
 Questions like this can be really helpful.

 If you're a wayward spouse and having trouble answering questions like these and navigating the turbulent process of recovery, I'd like to ask you to consider enrolling in Affair Recovery's Hope for Healing online course.
-The last thing you need is a program or curriculum which doesn't address deception, transparency, empathy, or the pain you are both feeling.
+The last thing you need is a program or curriculum which doesn't address deception, transparency, empathy, or the pain you are feeling.
 This course will not only support you in your recovery but will provide specific insight into what the future can look like for you.

 Sections: